digitalbricklayer/techteapotcom/src/content/posts/why-lone-software-projects-fail/index.md

 Most programmers end up with a disk full of small projects used to solve technical problems.
 A useful side effect is that they make asking good questions on Q&A sites a lot easier too.

 If you have doubts about a particular technical area at the beginning of a project, it can help to tackle that right at the start.
-Then if you do get stuck you will at least be brimming full of enthusiam and therefore be less likely to give up.
+Then if you do get stuck you will at least be brimming full of enthusiasm and therefore be less likely to give up.

 ## No Version Control